mfthomps/CGC-Analysis/crackaddr-myth.md

 other successful PoV or defense fielded during the competition.

 # Defense #
-Shellphish fielded an RCB during several rounds that would have blocked the CB author's reference PoV as well as Shellphish's own PoV.
+Shellphish fielded an RCB for during several rounds that would have blocked the CB author's reference PoV as well as Shellphish's own PoV.
 However, this RCB appears to only contain generic defenses applied to many of the service functions, e.g., execution control flow protections,